poga/devpoga.org/content/post/parsing-streaming-data-actix-lua.md

 Understanding a virtual market in a video game won't make me money (other than some virtual bucks).
 But hey, it's fun.

-PoE has millions of players.
+PoE has lots of players.
 The amount of items they put to the market is huge.
 And more importantly, **I don't know what I'm looking for.** I'm exploring the live data as it comes in, looking for interesting patterns, and learn from it.

 ### Asynchronous programming and Actor model